ome/ome-contributing/OMEROfigure.rst

 #.
 Change channel sliders start/end to different values in different panels.
 Select both.

    - |C| that start/end numbers are replaced by - where values are not same in all panels.
-   - |C| that changing start/end values applies to all panels & value replaces -.
+   - |C| that changing start/end values applies to all panels and value replaces -.

 #.
 Select multiple images with different channel counts.

    - |C| that channel toggle buttons and channel sliders are not shown.

 #.
-Finally, export to PDF & TIFF
+Finally, export to PDF and TIFF

-   - |C| that layout corresponds to web UI, rendering settings, LUTs, Invert etc look right.
+   - |C| that layout corresponds to web UI, rendering settings, LUTs, Invert etc. look right.
-   - |C| that each page of multi-page figure has correct panels, labels & scalebars.
+   - |C| that each page of multi-page figure has correct panels, labels and scalebars.

-Preview Tab - Zoom, pan & rotation
+Preview Tab - Zoom, pan and rotation
 ============================================================

 #.
 All behaviours below need to be tested on Big (tiled) images and small images.